VO2max workouts

 One set of this workout (an accumulated 3.4 miles or 5.4 km of 10K to 1500m pace) is sufficient for all except very advanced runners.
 You can always tweak the duration of the work intervals according to your training level.
 The rest intervals can be equal between all work intervals as shorter, faster work bouts require a longer break relative to their duration.

-Combo VO2max workouts are an excellent choice in preparation for a half-marathon and marathon.
-Rather than having a dedicated VO2max workout, run a few intervals at maximal aerobic capacity after a segment at lactate threshold.
-I wouldn’t recommend this as a regular practice, but it is a convenient method to maintain VO2max in the race-specific phase of HM- and marathon preparation, where LT training has priority.
+Combo VO2 max workouts are an excellent choice in preparation for a half-marathon and marathon.
+Rather than having a dedicated VO2 max workout, run a few intervals at maximal aerobic capacity after a segment at lactate threshold.
+I wouldn’t recommend this as a regular practice.
+Still, it is a convenient method to maintain VO2 max in the race-specific phase of HM- and marathon preparation, where LT training is prioritized.

 2 miles @ 15K pace + 1 mile @ 10K pace + 3x 1000m @ 5K pace